-Automated enforcement uses cameras to capture images of vehicles committing traffic violations – most commonly, speeding and red-light running.
+Automated enforcement uses cameras to capture images of drivers committing traffic violations – most commonly, speeding and red light running.
 Citations are mailed to the vehicle owner.
-Many state laws specify when, where and how automated enforcement can be carried out.
+Many state laws specify when, where and how automated enforcement may be carried out.

-In 2017, 890 people were killed in crashes that involved red-light running.
-Over half of those killed were pedestrians, bicyclists and people in other vehicles who were hit by the red-light runners.
-That same year, an estimated 132,000 people were injured in red-light running crashes (Insurance Institute for Highway Safety).
+In 2019, 846 people were killed in crashes that involved red light running.
+Over half of those killed were pedestrians, bicyclists and people in other vehicles who were hit by the red light runners.
+That same year, an estimated 143,000 people were injured in red light running crashes (Insurance Institute for Highway Safety).

 Automated enforcement is intended to augment — not replace — traditional traffic enforcement activities and remind drivers there is always a risk of “getting caught” running a red light or speeding.